To learn more about the process for course registration for Fall 2016, be sure to review all of the information below carefully!

 Q. How do I find out what courses are being offered and when?

-A. Starting March 1, students can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
-Use these resources to start to plan out which Ross and/or Engineering electives you wish to add to your Fall core (see information on your core requirements below).
+A. Starting March 1, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc. Use these resources to start to plan which Ross and/or Engineering electives you wish to add in addition to your Fall core (see information on your core requirements below).

-Academic Services will load MSCM students into the required Fall 2013 core, with the exception of the required Ross and/or Engineering electives.
+Ross Academic Services will load MSCM students into the required Fall 2016 core, with the exception of required Ross and/or Engineering electives.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate courses and requirements.
-If you have not fulfilled all of your core requirements by December 2013, you will not graduate.
+If you have not fulfilled all of your core requirements by December 2016, you will not graduate.

 Q. What are my core requirements?